NDAR123909/enso-visualization/README.md

 The ETL notebook that builds the underlying database is in `enso_rdb.ipynb`.
 It pulls from five federal data sources and loads into PostgreSQL via Aiven.
-Note: you'll need to supply your own database and Backblaze credentials.
+Keep in mind that you'll need to supply your own database and Backblaze credentials.
 I purposefully omitted my credentials to keep them encrypted.

 ## About